 7. Cooking

 But, perhaps most importantly, cooking can take you on a journey of the senses.
-The search for cracking colours, splendid smells, thrilling textures, and tantalising tastes is what drives chefs all around the world.
+The search for vibrant colours, splendid smells, thrilling textures, and tantalising tastes is what drives chefs all around the world.

 8. Repair and restoration

 When something breaks, do you wish you knew how to fix it?
-Perhaps you’ve seen furniture in a second-hand shop and thought it could look great with some work but didn’t know where to start.
+Perhaps you’ve seen furniture in a second-hand shop and thought it could look great with some work, but didn’t know where to start.
 Or maybe you simply love BBC’s The Repair Shop and would like to learn some crafting skills.
 If any of this sounds familiar, you might be interested in repair and restoration as a hobby.

 Researching items can lead you down weird and wonderful rabbit holes.
-For example, if you’re looking to repair and restore an antique dining chair, you might find yourself reading up about Victorian dining customs or why certain woods were popular at the time.
+For example, if you’re looking to repair and restore an antique dining chair, you might find yourself reading up on Victorian dining customs or why certain woods were popular at the time.

 9. Travel